Battle of the Nile: Legacy

+In John le Carré's novel Smiley's People there is mention of a bar on Battle of the Nile Street named 'The Defeated Frog'.

 Archaeology

 Although Nelson biographer Ernle Bradford assumed in 1977 that the remains of Orient "are almost certainly unrecoverable," the first archaeological investigation into the battle began in 1983, when a French survey team under Jacques Dumas discovered the wreck of the French flagship.
 Franck Goddio later took over the work, leading a major project to explore the bay in 1998.
 He found that material was scattered over an area 500 m in diameter.
 In addition to military and nautical equipment, Goddio recovered a large number of gold and silver coins from countries across the Mediterranean, some from the 17th century.
 It is likely that these were part of the treasure taken from Malta that was lost in the explosion aboard Orient.
 In 2000, Italian archaeologist Paolo Gallo led an excavation focusing on ancient ruins on Nelson's Island.
 It uncovered a number of graves that date from the battle, as well as others buried there during the 1801 invasion.
 These graves, which included a woman and three children, were relocated in 2005 to a cemetery at Shatby in Alexandria.
 The reburial was attended by sailors from the modern frigate HMS Chatham and a band from the Egyptian Navy, as well as a descendant of the only identified burial, Commander James Russell.